Skip to main content

 In what areas does MLGC provide FTTH?

-We currently offer FTTH in Binford, Cooperstown, Davenport, Enderlin, Finley, Glenfield, Jessie, McHenry, Sharon, Sheldon, Kindred and several areas around Kindred ND, including Braaten Addition, Bison View Estates, Evergreen Lane, Woodlawn Drive and Newport Ridge.
+We offer Fiber-to-the-Home (FTTH) in Binford, Cooperstown, Davenport, Enderlin, Finley, Glenfield, Jessie, McHenry, Sharon, Sheldon, Kindred, Leonard and surrounding rural areas like Braaten Addition, Bison View Estates, Evergreen Lane, Woodlawn Drive, and Newport Ridge.
+We also provide service in the Amber Plains and Round Hill developments of South Fargo and rural Oxbow and Horace.

 What is the process of bringing fiber to my house?